oauthstuff/draft-oauth-rar/main.md

 ```
 Figure: Example for electronic signing.

-The top-level elements have the following meaning:
+The top-level fields have the following meaning:

 * `credentialID`: identifier of the certificate to be used for signing
-* `documentDigests`: array containing the hash of every document to be signed (`hash` elements).
-Additionally, the corresponding `label` element identifies the respective document to the user, e.g. to be used in user consent.
+* `documentDigests`: array containing the hash of every document to be signed (`hash` fields).
+Additionally, the corresponding `label` field identifies the respective document to the user, e.g. to be used in user consent.
 * `hashAlgorithm`: algorithm that was used to calculate the hash values.

 The AS is supposed to ask the user for consent for the creation of signatures for the documents listed in the structure.
 The client uses the access token issued as a result of the process to call the sign doc endpoint at the respective signing service to actually create the signature.
 This access token is bound to the client, the user id and the hashes (and signature algorithm) as consented by the user.